A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

 The message in this paper is related to that of \cite{Kocherlakota:19:JME}.
-Using a model of a dynamic game between the private sector and the government, he showed that to obtain an optimal policy, one can just use predictions by regressing policy payoffs on policies using historical data, without relying on a structural macroeconomic model.
+Using a model of a dynamic game between the private sector and the government, he showed that to obtain an optimal policy, we can just use predictions by regressing policy payoffs on policies using historical data, without relying on a structural macroeconomic model.
 There are major differences between his framework and ours.
 First, his model is a dynamic model where the policy-maker is a player of the game, whereas ours is a static one in which the policy-maker is outside the model.
 Second, his model is a macroeconomic model where the analysis is based on one equilibrium which generated the data.
 In our setting, many independent copies of a static game are observed so we need to deal with the problem of multiple equilibria.
-Third, in our framework, the information structure of a game plays a prominent role, whereas its role is limited in his dynamic model where the forward looking private sector needs to form beliefs about future government policies.